Alessandro Del Piero: Club career

+Padova

-1991–1993: Early career and debut with Padova
+1991–1993: Early career and debut

 Del Piero began his rise to professional football in 1981, in the ranks of San Vendemiano.
 In 1988, Del Piero was first spotted by scouts, and he left home at the young age of 13 to play with the youth side of Padova.
 He joined the senior side during the 1991–92 season, at the age of 16, and at the age of 17, he made his debut in Serie B against Messina, under manager Mauro Sandreani, on 15 March 1992, coming on as a substitute for Roberto Putelli.
 The following season, on 22 November 1992, he scored his first professional goal in a 5–0 victory over Ternana.
 In 1993, thanks to Giampiero Boniperti, Del Piero was bought by Juventus for five billion lire, with an overlap of 150 million lire per season.